Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Results

-Finally, we present random walk-like methods for ''crawling the boundary'' once it has been reached.
-The motivation should be clear: from a point on the boundary, it should be possible to crawl along the boundary, which indeed it is.
-More precisely, we simulated 100 random walks starting at boundary points, but constrained to move only to adjacent and not previously visited boundary points.
-Each crawl was allowed to continue for 250 steps, or until it was not possible to move to another---we remind, not previously visited---boundary point.
-The fact that such points exist further confirms the geometric complexity of the boundary: it is ''hairy.''
+Finally, we present random walk-like methods for ``crawling the boundary'' once it has been reached.
+We simulated 100 random walks starting at boundary points, but constrained to move only to adjacent and not previously visited boundary points.
+Each crawl was allowed to continue for 250 steps, or until it was not possible to move to another and not previously visited boundary point.
+The fact that such points exist further illuminates the geometric complexity of the boundary: it is ''hairy'' in the sense that the points from which no continuation is possible are tips of hairs.

-Crawling the boundary clearly is insightful, but it is not efficient.
-Of the 100 random walks, 64 did not terminate within 250 steps, indicating that the boundary $\mathcal{B}$ is, as one would expect a boundary to be, significantly contiguous.
+While insightful, crawling the boundary is not efficient.
+Of the 100 random walks, 64 did not terminate within 250 steps, indicating that the boundary $\mathcal{B}$ is significantly contiguous.
+See also Section \ref{subsec.connected}.
 The lengths of crawls that did terminate range from 5 to 242, with no discernible structure to their distribution.
-These 36 crawls are the hairs mentioned in the preceding paragraph---points at which continuing on the boundary is possible only by backtracking.
-While in the minority, they are nevertheless not rare, so the boundary \emph{is} hairy.
-Beyond this, the boundary is convoluted: all three decisions are present in 58 of 100 crawls.
-Put different, if one were to think of three boundaries---an Adeno--COVID boundary, an Adeno--SARS boundary, and a COVID--SARS boundary---they cross each other frequently, as evidenced by the 190 reads with neighbors of all three types.
-In all other crawls, the decisions must and do alternate, indicating that some segments of the boundary are between two decisions.
+The 36 crawls that did terminate are the hairs mentioned in the preceding paragraph---points at which continuing on the boundary is possible only by backtracking.
+While in the minority, they are nevertheless not rare.

+Beyond this, the boundary is convoluted: all three decisions are present in 58 of the 100 crawls.
+Put differently, if one were to think of three boundaries---an Adeno--COVID boundary, an Adeno--SARS boundary, and a COVID--SARS boundary---they cross each other frequently, as evidenced by the 190 reads with neighbors of all three types.
+In all other crawls, the decisions must and do alternate, indicating that some segments of the boundary lie between two decisions.

 The inefficiency of crawling the boundary, which is apparent in Table \ref{tab.exploreboundary}, is partly an artifact of our computational implementation.
-At each step, we classify \emph{all} neighbors before determining if it is possible to proceed.
-Computation would clearly be reduced by examining neighbors sequentially, and proceeding once a neighbor with a differing classification is identified, but the reduction in effort has not been explored.
-More detailed boundary crawl results appear in Tables \ref{tab.crawl1} and \ref{tab.crawl2} in Appendix \ref{app.BC}.
+At each step, we classify all neighbors before determining if it is possible to proceed.
+For related discussion, see Section \ref{subsec.connected}.